Ancaster, Ontario: Education

-Ancaster was part of the Wentworth County Board of Education since its inception, and was covered by the Hamilton-Wentworth District School Board when it was created in 1998.
-The town's only public institution of secondary education was Ancaster High School until 2005.
-Today, it is no longer classified as a vocational school; its official name is Ancaster High School.
-Other secondary schools in Ancaster are Bishop Tonnos Secondary School belonging to the Hamilton-Wentworth Catholic District School Board, and Hamilton District Christian High School, an independent Christian high school that moved to Ancaster in 1989.
+Ancaster was part of the Wentworth County Board of Education since its inception and was covered by the Hamilton-Wentworth District School Board when it was created in 1998.
+Until 2005, the town's only public secondary education institution was Ancaster High and Vocational School.
+Since 2005 it has no longer been classified as a vocational school and the name is now Ancaster High School.
+Other secondary schools in Ancaster are Bishop Tonnos Secondary School, belonging to the Hamilton-Wentworth Catholic District School Board and Hamilton District Christian High School, an independent Christian high school that moved to Ancaster in 1989.

-Public elementary schools in Ancaster include Frank Panabaker (formerly Fessenden), Rousseau, and Spring Valley (formerly C.H.
+Public elementary schools in Ancaster include Ancaster Meadow, Tiffany Hills, Frank Panabaker (formerly Fessenden), Rousseau, and Spring Valley (formerly C.H.
 Bray).
-In 2020 students in these schools began attending from kindergarten to Grade 8.
-The former Ancaster Senior public school for grades 7-8 then became the North campus of Frank Panabaker elementary.
-The street east of the school however retained the name Senior drive.
-In the Catholic elementary school system, St. Ann's, St. Joachim's, Holy Name of Mary and Immaculate Conception students (kindergarten to grade 8) generally end up at Bishop Tonnos Secondary School.
+In 2020, students in these schools began attending from kindergarten to Grade 8.
+The former Ancaster Senior public school for grades 7-8 then became the North campus of Frank Panabaker Elementary.
+However, the street east of the school retained the name Senior Drive.
+In the Catholic elementary school system, St. Ann's, St. Joachim's, Holy Name of Mary, and Immaculate Conception students (kindergarten to grade 8) generally end up at Bishop Tonnos Secondary School.

 Postsecondary education is only available at Redeemer University, a Christian institution closely associated with the Christian Reformed Church.
-It was incorporated in 1980 and began classes in Hamilton two years later.
-It built a campus in Ancaster in 1986 where it had its first graduating class.
-It had cooperative relations with McMaster University, which provided some instructors and some cross-listed courses.
-By 2000, it had acquired its present name and its graduates obtained Bachelor of Science and Bachelor of Arts degrees, instead of Bachelor of Christian Studies degrees.
+It was incorporated in 1980, and classes began in Hamilton two years later.
+It built a campus in Ancaster in 1986, where it had its first graduating class.
+It cooperated with McMaster University, providing some instructors and cross-listed courses.
+By 2000, it had acquired its present name, and its graduates obtained Bachelor of Science and Bachelor of Arts degrees instead of Bachelor of Christian Studies degrees.

 The Ancaster Public Library, a branch of the Hamilton Public Library System, originated in 1955 as a member of the Library System of Ontario.
 It was eventually relocated to 300 Wilson Street East in 1967 as a Centennial project after several previous moves.
-The library was reopened on November 27, 2006 after an extensive project that involved extending the library to include the entire first floor of the building.
+The library was reopened on November 27, 2006, after an extensive project that extended the library to include the entire first floor of the building.